jcubic/lips/REFERENCE.md

 ```
 (find fn list)
 (find regex list)
+(find atom list)

 Higher-order function that finds the first value for which fn return true.
-If called with a regex it will create a matcher function.
+If called with a regex or any atom it will create a matcher function.
 ```

 ## finite?